chaosphere2112/TextCommands/README.md

 TextCommands
 ============

-Sublime Text 2 Plugin including a variety of commands for manipulating/navigating text
+Sublime Text 2 (and 3!)
+Plugin including a variety of commands for manipulating/navigating text
 --------------------------------------------------------------------------------------